So, Take better photos – now!

 - Walk around.
 Use your feet more than your camera.
 Don’t stand still – more on that here.
 For landscapes, you need to examine all the available angles.
 For people, you just need to get in close.
 I reckon over three quarters of the ‘family snaps’ that I see, the photographer has not used their feet and thus got in a bit closer.
 Not too close (selfie-style!) so that peoples noses get enlarged, mind you!

 - Slow down.
 I’ll give you an example.
 You are on a road trip and have just pulled (safely) to the side of the road into a parking bay overlooking a stunning vista.
 A mini-bus stops next to you.
 How many times have you seen the entire bus empty in a nano-second, and pictures being fired off faster than Clint Eastwood in a duel when the Ennio Morricone music is building to a crescendo in the background?
 If only everyone would actually ‘look’ at the scene rather than just seeing it.
-Breathe in 🙂 ….
+Breathe in, breathe out, relax, 🙂 ….
 Pay attention!
 More here.

 There is actually a disadvantage here to using a phone.
 It’s more difficult to grasp firmly in your hand, and study the view, than it is when you have a camera pressed to your eye, in my opinion.
 Of course if you are willing to start using a tripod you will notice an improvement instantly.
 The reason you need to slow down is so you can follow these basic composition tips…